 The Beatles have been a part of me my entire life.
 I have been a fan since 1974 – when I was 12.
 I can’t point my finger to any one singular event that led to the obsession.
-As a matter of fact I was 2 years too late, as everyone knows they broke up in 1972.
+As a matter of fact I was four years too late, as everyone knows they broke up in 1970.
 But the obsession was strong.
 My tween room was covered in Beatles posters.
 I took my birthday and Chanukkah money and bought every Beatles album, on vinyl in those days.
 I wore Beatles T-Shirts to school, which may be cool now, but in those days on Long Island, not so much.

 My favorite was George.
 He was the cutest, of course.
 But his quest into Indian religion seemed to have all the answers for a kid who was always searching.
 Like I said, I’m from Long Island so I was brought up Jewish.
 Well, somewhat.
 We always knew we were Jewish, for all the holidays the family would get together and have big meals starting with Matzoh Ball soup and Gelfite Fish.
 But we weren’t religious.
 We didn’t belong to a synagogue and my sisters and I never went to Hebrew School or became Bat Mitzvahed.
 So, as I teen, I was searching for answers.

 I thought George had all of them.
 I loved, “Living in the Material World.”
 And my friends thought I was “out there.”

 When I went to college I put my Beatles obsession on the back burner.
 Tired of being teased for it in High School.
 I didn’t wear any t-shirts and there were no tell-tale signs on my walls.
 But those closest to me knew about it.
 My college boyfriend’s obsession was The Doors so he didn’t think my obsession was weird at all.